The king's ransom waiting for African businesses that create magic moments for customers

 A good starting point is this tweet, highlighted in last week’s Week in Review, from serial entrepreneur Sim Shagaya:

-Essentially, Shagaya suggests two classes of satisfied customers: those who have endured an ordeal of sorts and were successfully satiated afterwards, and those who have only had satisfactory experiences.
+Essentially, Shagaya suggests two classes of satisfied customers: those who have endured an ordeal of sorts and were successfully satiated afterward, and those who have only had satisfactory experiences.
 He notes that customers who have been successfully appeased after a service failure end up becoming more loyal.
 In an environment where service failures are exceedingly common, it’s an especially important insight.
 But how does it work?

 Research from Gallup, an American market research & advisory company, confirms this insight empirically and sheds some light.
-In ‘The Next Discipline: Applying Behavioral Economics to Drive Growth and Profitability’ (PDF), researchers John H. Fleming and James K. Harter find that “customer satisfaction…by itself it is a relatively poor predictor of future customer behavior.”
+In ‘The Next Discipline: Applying Behavioral Economics to Drive Growth and Profitability’ (PDF), researchers John H. Fleming and James K. Harter find that “customer satisfaction…by itself…is a relatively poor predictor of future customer behavior.”
 Rather, they suggest that satisfied customers fall into two distinct groups: the ‘emotionally satisfied’ and the ‘rationally satisfied,’ with the level of emotional engagement being a strong predictor of customer loyalty.

 “Emotionally satisfied customers have a strong emotional attachment to the organization, while rationally satisfied customers do not.
 Our research reveals that emotionally satisfied customers deliver significantly enhanced value to an organization, for example, by buying more products, spending more for those products, returning more often, and staying longer with the business.”